CtrlK

 Distinctiveness Conflict Risk

 The mention of 'SQS' does narrow it to a specific AWS service, which provides some distinctiveness.
-However, it could overlap with broader AWS infrastructure skills or other queue-related skills due to the lack of specificity about what exactly it covers.
+However, it could overlap with broader AWS infrastructure skills or other queue-related skills due to lack of specificity about what exactly it does.

 2 / 3